open-telemetry/opentelemetry-cpp/docs/abi-version-policy.md

 In this state, two stable ABI versions are available, the ABI offered by default is the conservative ABI v1.

-Fixes introducing breaking changes can no longer be delivered ABI v2, because it is declared stable.
+Fixes introducing breaking changes can no longer be delivered in ABI v2, because it is declared stable.
 An experimental ABI v3 is created.